aayushi1908/Face-Recognition-by-TRANSFER-LEARNING/README.md

 ### Step-2
 --> Pull the code "Transfer Learning code for VGG16" from this GitHub repository and run it, this code will train a model for the face detection of the dataset that you have created in Step-1.
 This code is of transfer learning and the pre-trained model I have used to transfer the learning to my face model is of VGG-16.
 This code will detect whose face it is among the faces trained.
 This way we can detect faces easily.

+## Scope of improvement
+I'm trying to improve the accuracy of the model to more higher level.

+## Acknowledgement
+I would like to thank **Mr. Vimal Daga Sir** for teaching us the concepts so clearly and deeply.